Spring Garden Revival

 Post-Installation Establishment Care & Long-Term Management Planning

 After sod installation, immediate deep watering is essential to saturate both the sod and the top 4–6 inches of soil.
-Water daily for the first two weeks (early morning, 1–1.5 inches weekly), then gradually reduce frequency as roots establish (typically 2–3 weeks).
-The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches only after roots are firmly established.
-Assess rooting by visual inspection and a gentle tug test.
-Fertilize 4–6 weeks post-installation with a starter fertilizer.
-Transition to a long-term maintenance schedule with 3–4 annual fertilizations and professional landscape management.
-One-year warranties are typical with proper care.
+Daily irrigation (early morning, 1–1.5 inches per week) should continue for the first two weeks, with gradual reduction as roots establish (typically 2–3 weeks).
+The first mowing should occur when grass reaches 3–4 inches, cutting to 2.5–3 inches only after roots are firmly anchored.
+Root establishment can be assessed visually and with a gentle tug test.
+Fertilization is recommended 4–6 weeks post-installation using a starter formula.
+Long-term care includes transitioning to regular maintenance schedules, 3–4 annual fertilizations, and professional landscape management, with one-year warranties common.

 What Neighborhoods Do We Serve Throughout Hull, MA?